The origin of cold gas in the Circumgalactic Medium: Results

-The condensation of cold clumps in the warm-hot intergalactic medium (WHIM) has been studied analytically by \citet{binney2009high}, who where posing doubts over the efficiency of this process, by showing via linear perturbation analysis that thermal instabilities in a hot stratified corona are suppressed by buoyancy and thermal conduction.
-Nevertheless, this mechanism regained favour thanks to studies taking into account the rotation of the corona \citep{nipoti2010thermal, sormani2019effect, sobacchi2019effect} and exploring the non-linear nature of this process \citep{mccourt2012thermal, sharma2012thermal}.
+The condensation of cold clumps in the warm-hot intergalactic medium (WHIM) was studied analytically by \citet{binney2009high} (who had doubts about the efficiency of this process); they showed via linear perturbation analysis that thermal instabilities in a hot stratified corona are suppressed by buoyancy and thermal conduction.
+Nevertheless, this mechanism regained favor thanks to studies taking into account the rotation of the corona \citep{nipoti2010thermal, sormani2019effect, sobacchi2019effect} and studies that explored the nonlinear nature of this process \citep{mccourt2012thermal, sharma2012thermal}.
 In the latter, the possibility of gas cooling and fragmentation within the CGM appears to be related to the ratio $\tcool/\tff$, where $\tff$ is the free-fall time into the potential well of the galaxy.
-In particular, simulations in those studies find a value $\tcool/\tff<1-10$ to be a necessary condition for condensation.
-The precipitation-regulated feedback model \citep{sharma2012thermal, voit2017global} manages to explain why galaxies self-regulate to this value of $\tcool/\tff$: outflows promote condensation of adiabatically uplifted gas, which eventually falls back and fuel star formation (and eventually stellar feedback), until the outflows become stronger and gas is heated too much to allow condensation.
-However, we mention that \citet{saeedzadeh2023cool} highlighted how the $\tcool/\tff$ criterion does not always capture the susceptibility of gas to condensation, with high-$\tcool/\tff$ gas still cooling down in presence of large-scale perturbations \citep{choudhury2019multiphase} and low-$\tcool/\tff$ unable to condense when the ratio decreases only for a short period of time (e.g. when $\tff$ increases suddenly in the wake of a satellite).
+In particular, simulations in these studies find a value $\tcool/\tff<1-10$ to be a necessary condition for condensation.
+The precipitation-regulated feedback model \citep{sharma2012thermal, voit2017global} manages to explain why galaxies self-regulate to this value of $\tcool/\tff$: outflows promote condensation of adiabatically uplifted gas, which eventually falls back and fuels star formation (and eventually stellar feedback), until the outflows become stronger and the gas is heated too much to allow condensation.
+However, we mention that \citet{saeedzadeh2023cool} highlighted how the $\tcool/\tff$ criterion does not always capture the susceptibility of gas to condensation: high-$\tcool/\tff$ gas still cools down in the presence of large-scale perturbations \citep{choudhury2019multiphase} and low-$\tcool/\tff$ gas is unable to condense when the ratio decreases only for a short period of time (e.g., when $\tff$ increases suddenly in the wake of a satellite).